LiamJCates/Programming-Notes/C++/Syntax/Statements/Declarations/PreprocessorDirectives.md

  #define MYSPECIALNUMBER 42

 After the preprocessor sees this line, every time it encounters the word MYSPECIALNUMBER, it replaces it with the word 42 (that is, whatever sequence of letters, numbers, and other characters follow the definition).

+Object-like macros should only be seen in legacy code anymore.

+##### Object-like macros without substitution text

+Object-like macros can also be defined without substitution text.

+For example:

+  #define USE_YEN

+Macros of this form work like you might expect: any further occurrence of the identifier is removed and replaced by nothing!

+This might seem pretty useless, and it is useless for doing text substitution.
+However, that’s not what this form of the directive is generally used for.

+Unlike object-like macros with substitution text, macros of this form are generally considered acceptable to use for things like conditional inclusions.

+##### Object-like macros don’t affect other preprocessor directives

+Now you might be wondering:

+  #define PRINT_JOE

+  #ifdef PRINT_JOE
+  // ...

+Since we defined PRINT_JOE to be nothing, how come the preprocessor didn’t replace PRINT_JOE in #ifdef PRINT_JOE with nothing?

+Macros only cause text substitution for normal code.
+Other preprocessor commands are ignored.

+#### Function macros
+Function-like macros act like functions, and serve a similar purpose.

 The #define preprocessor directive can work with parameters to define function macros: